 The first thing that you have to understand when you hear a car insurance company sing its own praises is that unless it cites an unbiased source such as the Insurance Information Institute, J.D.
 Power and Associates, or other similar companies, then it isn’t talking about scientific results.

-Many car insurance companies offer a survey through what is called river polling.
-What this means is that a computer randomly selects people who visit the car insurance company website and request that they answer a few questions for the survey.
+Many car insurance companies offer a survey where a computer randomly selects people who visit the car insurance company website and request that they answer a few questions for the survey.

 Finding Customer Satisfaction Ratings that Count